robcog-iai/UR17/Documentation/Milestone2.md

 ```

 This solution is at the moment a bit confusing and will be resolved at a later point.
 The actual pick up is as it was before but adjusted to picking up for rotation and putting the object in the left or right hand afterwards.
-As mentioned above dropping objects and picking them up without a rotation is not possible at the moment.
+As mentioned above dropping objects is not possible at the moment.

 # Tutorial